Kunal-t20/Kunal-t20/README.md

 </p>

 ---
 ## About Me

-I enjoy building **AI systems and backend infrastructure** using Python.
+I build AI systems and backend infrastructure using Python, with a focus on making them reliable and usable in real-world settings.

-My work focuses on:
+My work centers on designing and implementing:

-• AI Agents
+• AI agents and autonomous workflows
 • Retrieval-Augmented Generation (RAG) systems
-• ML pipeline monitoring tools
+• Monitoring and evaluation pipelines for ML systems
-• Backend APIs for AI applications
+• Scalable backend APIs for AI-driven applications

-I’m currently exploring how to build **production-ready AI systems rather than just models**.
+Currently, I’m focused on turning experimental models into production-ready systems that are scalable, maintainable, and practical to deploy.
+.

 ---